martok/palefill/docs/index.md

 ## Supported Platforms

-Palefill is developed and tested on *the most receently released version* of the [Pale Moon](https://www.palemoon.org/) browser.
+Palefill is developed and tested on *the most recently released version* of the [Pale Moon](https://www.palemoon.org/) browser.
 New features and fixes always target this browser and the then-current state of the web.

 Contributors have also helped with Iceweasel-UXP, Basilisk and SeaMonkey support.
 Those are considered "mostly supported".